abvkash/getnextword/README.md

 Using a deep learning based sequence model to predict the next likely words given an incomplete sentence as the input.

+Done as part of our *Applied Data Science with Python* (CS1U31G) course.

 ## Pre-requisites:
 -   TensorFlow 2.X
 -   Streamlit